 The Bible said the earth is round and is suspended in space:

 In various verses, the Bible says the earth is round and that it is suspended in space.
 The first mention in any ancient literature of a round Earth - a sphere or khoog in the original Hebrew - is contained in Isaiah 40:22.
 The heavens themselves, or the face of the deep, is also described in Proverbs 8:27 as having a circular character most like an orbit.

-"He sits enthroned above the circle of the earth..."
-(Isaiah 40:22, NIV).
+"He who sits above the circle of the earth..."
+(Isaiah 40:22, CJB).
 (By the way, the Hebrew language at that time did not have a word for "sphere," only for "circle.")

 When he established the heavens, I was there.
 When he drew the horizon's circle on the deep, when he set the skies above in place, when the fountains of the deep poured forth, when he prescribed boundaries for the sea, so that its water would not transgress his command, when he marked out the foundations of the earth, I was with him as someone he could trust.
 For me, every day was pure delight, as I played in his presence all the time, playing everywhere on his earth, and delighting to be with humankind (Proverbs 8:27-32, CJB).